Marcellous Curtis

 It is to show that across generations and preserved writings, humanity has long been reaching toward the same deeper realities.

-And in Marcellous Curtis’s framework, that larger pattern matters because remembrance is not merely personal - it is collective.
+And in Marcellous’s framework, that larger pattern matters because remembrance is not merely personal - it is collective.
 It reveals that the questions we carry are not isolated to us, and the search for truth did not begin with us.
 Humanity has been circling these realities for centuries, waiting for clearer recognition, fuller understanding, and deeper coherence.

 So these writings are not gathered to compete with one another.